Vanois-be/wordpress-smtp/README.md

 ## Upload the plugin, activate it
 - WordPress Admin > Plugins > Add Plugin > Upload Plugin
-- Upload the .zip file that you can download from the Release page
+- Upload the .zip file that you can download from the <a href="https://github.com/Vanois-be/wordpress-smtp/releases">Release page</a>
 - Activate the plugin.

 ## Go to Settings > Vanois SMTP.